 A brief assessment is needed prior to enrollment.
-Please call our Grief Support Team at (925) 829-8770 for more information or to schedule an assessment.
+Please call our Grief Support Department at (925) 829-8770 for more information or to schedule an assessment.

 While the children and teens attend their support groups, parents and guardians attend separate parallel sessions that provide insights on child grief and to receive support through their own grieving process as well.